Last updated on June 26th, 2018 at 02:03 am

 Play mind games

 Running longer distances can be a a challenge on your mind as much as it is on your body.
 Sometimes playing mind games can help divert the focus from any pain or frustration you might be feeling.
-If the distance seems very long, I’ll mentally break up the race in sections and only focus on that certain section.
+When the distance seems very long, I’ll mentally break up the race in sections and only focus on that certain section.
 If I find my thighs or lungs are burning, I try to focus my thought on another part of my body, like the tip of my nose.
-If I have my iTunes playing on my iPhone, I’ll focus on the song.
+If I have my iTunes playing on my iPhone, I will focus on the song.
 A good upbeat play list will definitely help divert the focus from the pain on to the music.
 I also do a lot of visualization during running.
 One of my goals is to complete a Triathlon, so sometimes, I just visualize how I would feel at the finish line with my twin sister at my side!

 That concludes my five tips.
 I hope these strategies will help you run a faster race!
 Do you play mental games when you are running?
 What do you usually think about when running?